Bebop: Early recordings

-Bebop originated as "musicians' music", played by musicians with other money-making gigs who did not care about the commercial potential of the new music.
+Bebop originated as "musicians' music," played by musicians with other money-making gigs who did not care about the commercial potential of the new music.
 It did not attract the attention of major record labels nor was it intended to.
 Some of the early bebop was recorded informally.
 Some sessions at Minton's in 1941 were recorded, with Thelonious Monk alongside an assortment of musicians including Joe Guy, Hot Lips Page, Roy Eldridge, Don Byas, and Charlie Christian.
 Christian is featured in recordings from May 12, 1941 (Esoteric ES 548).
 Charlie Parker and Dizzy Gillespie were both participants at a recorded jam session hosted by Billy Eckstine on February 15, 1943, and Parker at another Eckstine jam session on February 28, 1943 (Stash ST-260; ST-CD-535).

+Much of bebop's development happened during the 1942-1944 musicians' strike, when the American Federation of Musicians barred its more than 130,000 members from recording on major labels (singers were exempted).
+The strike had major effects, as some of the larger swing bands dispersed into smaller combos more suited to experimentation, and it meant bebop's evolution went largely unrecorded.

-Formal recording of bebop was first performed for small specialty labels, who were less concerned with mass-market appeal than the major labels, in 1944.
+The first formal recordings of bebop were in 1944 under small specialty labels, which were less concerned than major labels with mass-market appeal.
 On February 16, 1944, Coleman Hawkins led a session including Dizzy Gillespie and Don Byas, with a rhythm section consisting of Clyde Hart (piano), Oscar Pettiford (bass) and Max Roach (drums) that recorded "Woody'n You" (Apollo 751), the first formal recording of bebop.
 Charlie Parker and Clyde Hart were recorded in a quintet led by guitarist Tiny Grimes for the Savoy label on September 15, 1944 (Tiny's Tempo, I'll Always Love You Just the Same, Romance Without Finance, Red Cross).
 Hawkins led another bebop-influenced recording session on October 19, 1944, this time with Thelonious Monk on piano, Edward Robinson on bass, and Denzil Best on drums (On the Bean, Recollections, Flyin' Hawk, Driftin' on a Reed; reissue, Prestige PRCD-24124-2).